facebook/react-native-website/docs/getting-started.md

 Because you don't build any native code when using Expo to create a project, it's not possible to include custom native modules beyond the React Native APIs and components that are available in the Expo client app.

 If you know that you'll eventually need to include your own native code, Expo is still a good way to get started.
-In that case you'll just need to "[eject](https://docs.expo.io/versions/latest/workflow/customizing/)" eventually to create your own native builds.
+In that case you'll need to "[eject](https://docs.expo.io/versions/latest/workflow/customizing/)" eventually to create your own native builds.
 If you do eject, the "React Native CLI Quickstart" instructions will be required to continue working on your project.

 Expo CLI configures your project to use the most recent React Native version that is supported by the Expo client app.
 The Expo client app usually gains support for a given React Native version about a week after the React Native version is released as stable.
 You can check [this document](https://docs.expo.io/versions/latest/sdk/overview/#sdk-version) to find out what versions are supported.